 Organizations maximize co-creation of value with their customers by facilitating the outcomes they want to achieve.
-The four dimensions of service management have shown that a holistic approach is the best way for an organization to meet its goals in delivering quality and cost effective services, which meet the needs of its customers, and satisfy the requirements of its stakeholders.
+The four dimensions of service management have shown that a holistic approach is the best way for an organization to:

 The structure of the SVS is shown in the diagram below.